junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But he is not.
 The real Cas is not.
 Dean remembers, and he knows every second he stays in this nasty djinn's illusion, is one second closer to his own death, let alone Cas's since he's still stuck in a different dimension.

 "We have to get out of here."
 He says automatically, looking for the way to the portal.
-Cas follows him.
+Cas follows him quietly.

-There are monsters and leviathans following them as well.
+There are monsters and leviathans following them tightly after.
 There are a large bone blade in his hand.

-They seem to keep targeting Cas to attack more than having interest in him.
+The monsters seem to keep targeting Cas for attack, showing far more interest in the angel than Dean.
 Dean pulls Cas behind him, killing them all, not really thinking about why the change of behavior.

 He checks on Cas the moment these monsters are cleared out.
 "You okay?"